January brought a foot of snow and a week later a 50 degree

 was a beautiful reminder of the colors and light in a Winter landscape.

-plein air painting.
-Last Spring was a little cold and more of a challenge,
+plein air painting, but Spring was a little cold and more of a challenge,

 I continue to experiment with some older paintings done in beloved locations